jfuentesa/iimserver/README.md

 pip install ping3
 ```
 Make sure you have Python and pip installed before running these commands.
 These dependencies are required for the proper functionality of iimserver and enable database connectivity and network monitoring features.

+### 3. Configuration

+- Make the appropiate changes into your `config.ini` file to establish a connection to the database.

+- Specify a server token: Clients interacting with the API should be aware of this requirement and ensure that they include the appropriate "Auth" header with the correct server token when making API requests.
+Failure to include the required authentication header may result in the request being rejected or denied access to the requested resources.

+- Configure the plugins parameters.

 ## API Documentation